ubcrm/autoaim/README.md

 ## Armour Panel Detection

 This approach uses a pipeline of computer vision and machine learning algorithms to detect the center of the panels.
-At a high level, the pipeline goes as follows:
+The general algorithm goes as follows:
 ```
 1. Preprocess Image
 2. Bitmask LEDs